What You Need To Know About Requesting Workplace Accommodations

 What is a reasonable accommodation?

-A reasonable accommodation is assistance or a change in the job or the workplace allowing an employee with a disability to do a job.
+A reasonable accommodation is an assistance or a change in the job or the workplace allowing an employee with a disability to do a job.
 Reasonable accommodations generally fall into one of these categories:

 Be prepared when you request your accommodation.
 Be professional and show the employer you have done your homework.
 Here are some tips for requesting an on-the-job accommodation.